Thermal Deformations in Super-Eddington Magnetized Neutron Stars: Implications for Continuous Gravitational-Wave Detectability: Introduction

 Notably, recent population synthesis studies further suggest that NSs in low- and intermediate-mass X-ray binaries (LMXBs and IMXBs) can reach ULX luminosities during intense mass-transfer phases \citep{King:2001pm, Shao:2015eha, Wiktorowicz:2018duf, Quast:2019csj, Misra:2020oox}.
 However, the detailed physical origin of the extreme luminosities observed in ULXPs are still under debate.
 Proposed models span a wide range of NS surface magnetic field strengths, from $10^{11}\, \rm G$, where the luminosity may be boosted by strong outflows and geometrical beaming \citep{Middleton:2016qss, 2017MNRAS.471L..71M, King:2019jvg, Lasota:2023xef, Kovlakas:2025qig}, to magnetar-like fields of $10^{14}\, \rm G $, which can suppress radiation pressure \citep{1976MNRAS.175..395B, Tong:2014esa, DallOsso:2015nzq, Eksi:2014lya, Kovlakas:2025qig} and confine accretion columns above the magnetic poles \citep{Mushtukov:2015zea, 2020PASJ...72...12I}.
 In addition to magnetic field strength, several other factors may also significantly affect accretion dynamics in ULXPs, including non-dipolar magnetic field configurations \citep{Israel:2016chx, Tsygankov:2018bcz}, enhanced neutrino cooling \citep{Mushtukov:2018pvq, 2019MNRAS.485L.131M, Asthana:2023vvk, Mushtukov:2024efo, 2025arXiv250913732L}, and photon bubble instabilities \citep{1992ApJ...388..561A, Begelman:2006ap, 2021MNRAS.508..617Z}.
 In view of this, electromagnetic observations alone may not allow us to fully infer the intrinsic properties of these super-Eddington magnetized NSs.

 On the other hand, rapidly rotating NSs can emit continuous gravitational wave (CGW) via an oscillating mass quadrupole moment, arising from various possible mechanisms such as elastic strain \citep{Haskell:2006sv, Johnson-McDaniel:2012wbj, Gittins:2020cvx, Morales:2022wxs, Morales:2024hwl}, magnetic deformation \citep{Melatos:2005ez, Haskell:2007bh, Fujisawa:2022dzp}, and $r$-mode instabilities \citep{Andersson:1998qs, Levin:1998wa, Arras:2002dw, Bondarescu:2008qx}.
-In this context, super-Eddington magnetized NSs may also represent promising CGW targets.
+For LMXBs, \citet{Singh:2019dgy} also suggested that magnetic stresses can induce displacements of electron-capture layers in the accreted crust, potentially giving rise to asymmetries.The self-consistent equilibrium structure of the polar magnetic mountains has been extensively studied under the Newtonian gravity \citep{Payne:2004vt, Payne:2007kn, Vigelius:2008fv, Wette:2009gj, Vigelius:2009yn, Vigelius:2009eg, Priymak:2011zv, Suvorov:2018lvu, Suvorov:2020jqf, Fujisawa:2022dzp}.
+More recent studies extend these investigations into the general relativistic regime \citep{Rossetto:2023btr, Rossetto:2024oes}.
+Motivated by this, super-Eddington magnetized NSs may also represent promising CGW targets.
 In particular, magnetically channeled column accretion from the companion can induce non-axisymmetric crustal deformations in rapidly spinning NSs, generating significant CGW signals.
 Even in the absence of a detection, stringent upper limits on CGW amplitudes from these super-Eddington magnetized NSs can provide meaningful constraints on their accretion dynamics and internal structure.